vahidAK/PatMat/README.md

 combine data from many libraries into two composite files: one built from regions of libraries where all reads mapped with the same orientation (Watson-Watson or
 Crick-Crick regions), and one where reads mapped with both orientations (Watson-Crick).
 The latter file entails a phasing step to distinguish cases where (for an autosome) homolog 1 gave the forward reads and homolog 2 gave the reverse reads, rather than homolog 1 giving reverse reads and homolog 2 giving forward reads.
-Apart from identifying and phasing such regions, this process is effectively a problem of merging BAM files and reorienting reads in some cases.
+Apart from identifying and phasing such regions, this process is effectively a problem of merging BAM files (loaded into R) and reorienting reads in some cases.

-InvertypeR, which genotypes inversions, takes as input a list of positions to examine.
+The main InvertypeR function, which genotypes inversions, takes as input a list of positions to examine.
 To obtain a list of putative inversions de novo, we run BreakpointR on the composite files three times with different bin sizes and extract the coordinates of short segments of the genome with unexpected read orientations (such as inversions might give).
 We combine this with a list of inversions from the literature.

 ### 2-3-2 Inversion genotyping
 InvertypeR counts reads inside the putative inversions by orientation in each composite file.
 Using a simple Bayesian model of read counts, posterior probabilites for